ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   a legacy account that has not been :ref:`migrated to EU Login<login__roles__migrate>`.
 In all other cases the user will be displayed as **Active**.

-To create a new community administrator click on the **Create community administrator** button from the table's header.
+To create a new community administrator click on the **Create community administrator** button from the section's header.
 Clicking on an existing row from the table allows you to edit the relevant user's information.

 The displayed screens and required information both when you edit or create a new administrator depends on whether or not the test bed